Harmon Rowe

-Harmon Beasley Rowe (August 22, 1923 – January 26, 2002) was an American football player who played at the defensive back and halfback positions.
+Harmon Beasley Rowe (August 22, 1923 – January 26, 2002) was an American professional football player who played at the defensive back and halfback positions.

 A native of Livingston, Texas, he played college football for the Baylor Bears and San Francisco Dons.
-He was selected by the Pittsburgh Steelers in the third round (18th overall pick) of the 1946 NFL Draft.
+He was selected by the Pittsburgh Steelers in the third round (18th overall pick) of the 1946 NFL draft.
 He played professional football in the All-America Football Conference (AAFC) for the New York Yankees from 1947 to 1949 and in the National Football League (NFL) for the New York Giants from 1950 to 1952.
 He appeared in a total of 59 AAFC and NFL games and tallied 11 interceptions for 162 yards.